atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/left-right-join-animated.md

 - _people/matt.md
 reviewers: []
 feedback_doc_url: https://docs.google.com/document/d/1RxUrKPBICpGUO2wchwGIME7Qw3dWsUYQ1JCq8jhmcLk/edit?usp=sharing
-image: /assets/images/book-covers/how-to-teach-people-sql.png
+image: "/assets/images/book-covers/how-to-teach-people-sql.png"
 is_featured: false
 img_border_on_default: false

 ---
 ## Left Join

-This is the second most common type of JOIN in SQL.
+This is the second most common type of [JOIN in SQL](https://dataschool.com/how-to-teach-people-sql/sql-join-types-explained-visually/).
 Left refers to the first table, or the table you will be joining to.
 So in this case it would be the facebook table since it comes before linkedin table in the query.

 ```sql
 SELECT *